vipul1029/fire-and-smoke-detecion/README.md

-# MarkMyAd - Standalone Fire Detection
+Fire Detection and smoke detection

 This is a standalone, independent extraction of the Fire Detection system from the `markmyad-supervision` project.